lefthook.yml

 When using root:

-Globs are still calculated from the actual root of the git repo, root
+Globs are still calculated from the actual root of the git repo, root is ignored.

 Behaviour of **

-in that a double-asterisk matches 1+ directories deep, not zero or more directories.
+Note that the behaviour of ** is different from typical glob implementations, like ls or tools like lint-staged in that a double-asterisk matches 1+ directories deep, not zero or more directories.

 If you want to match both files at the top level and nested, then rather than: